powsybl/powsybl-open-rao/docs/castor/rao-steps.md

 To be able to face the combinatorial complexity of the problem, without having to simplify / linearize the impact of the available remedial actions available, the problem is divided into preventive and curative perimeters.
-The definition of CNEC and associated usage rules allows to distinguish four temporal situations or instants in the
+The definition of CNEC and associated trigger conditions allows to distinguish four temporal situations or instants in the
 problem:

 - “Before outage situation”: immediately before the occurrence of a fault.